austint1121/FlightAware-Auto-Input/README.md

 # FlightAware-Auto-Input
-An old project designed to assist input large amount of flight numbers into the web-based flight tracker: "FlightAware"
+An old project designed to assist inputing large amount of flight numbers into the web-based flight tracker: "FlightAware"

 This project requires [ChromeDriver/Chromium](https://chromedriver.chromium.org/downloads) to be placed in the same location as the script.